zahta/machine-learning/README.md

      By typing `conda update conda` and then `y` (if needed) in a terminal command line, update conda to the current version.

      1. **Anaconda Prompt:** From the Start menu, search for and open "Anaconda Prompt".
-     2. **Windows Command Prompt:** From the Start menu, search for and open "cmd".
+     2. **Windows`conda create --name envname` Command Prompt:** From the Start menu, search for and open "cmd".
         - When I typed `conda --version` in the Command Prompt, I encountered `conda is not recognized as an internal or external command, operable program or batch file`.
 This issue was resolved by **Method 3** of this helpful [page](https://appuals.com/fix-conda-is-not-recognized-as-an-internal-or-external-command-operable-program-or-batch-file/).
    - [Managing environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#managing-environments)
-      1) To create an environment, type `conda create --name envname` or `conda create -n envname` in Anaconda prompt or cmd.
+      1) To create an environment with the name "envname", type one of the following commands in Anaconda prompt or cmd.
+          - `conda create --name envname`
+            or
+          - `conda create -n envname`
+      2) When conda asks `proceed ([y]/n)?` type `y`.
+      3) To activate the environment "envname", type `conda activate`.
+          - `conda activate` and `conda deactivate` only work on conda 4.6 and later versions.

 ### :star: Other useful links

    - GitHub: [Applied Machine Learning](https://github.com/hhaji/Applied-Machine-Learning) by Hossein Hajiabolhassan